Vestibular migraine and spontaneous vertigo – Migraine Associated Vertigo

 “No objective tests, imaging or audiology, have been shown to reliably diagnose this condition”

 This is the introduction to a paper from doctors at the Department of Otolaryngology, George Washington University Medical Faculty Associates.
-It was published in July 2021 in the journal Otolaryngologic clinics of North America.
-(1) If you feel that your doctor does not understand your condition, it may be because your doctor does not understand your diagnosis and why he or she is prescribing medications that may (hopefully) or may not work.
+It was published in July 2021 in the journal Otolaryngologic Clinics of North America.
+(6) If you feel that your doctor does not understand your condition, it may be because your doctor does not understand your diagnosis and why he or she is prescribing medications that may (hopefully) or may not work.

 “Vestibular migraine is one of the most common neurologic causes of vertigo.
 Symptoms and International Classification of Headache Disorders criteria (see below) are used to diagnose Vestibular migraine because no objective tests, imaging, or audiologist, have been shown to reliably diagnose this condition.
 Central auditory, peripheral, and central vestibular pathway involvement has been associated with Vestibular migraine.
 Although the interaction between migraine and other vestibular disorders can be a challenging scenario for diagnosis and treatment, there are data to show that vestibular rehabilitation and a variety of pharmacologic agents improve reported symptoms and vertigo frequency.”

 We will discuss pharmacologic treatment further below.
 Although if you are reading this article, you may, yourself have reached a point where pharmacologic agents are no longer providing relief.

 Explanatory note: The International Classification of Headache Disorders criteria calls for possible diagnosis of vestibular migraine when some of the following are present.

-- Migraine and probable migraine, Migraine and probable migraine without aura, Migraine and probable migraine with aura, Migraine and probable migraine with typical aura.
-Migraine aura-triggered seizure
+- Migraine and probable migraine with aura, Migraine and probable migraine with typical aura.

 - Typical aura with headache